 For over half a century, Japan has made intense efforts in the realm of space development, largely under the auspices of government initiatives.
-Japan became an original party to the Treaty on Principles Governing the Activities of States in the Exploration and Use of Outer Space, including the Moon and Other Celestial Bodies in 1967 and acceded to the following UN treaties on outer space in 1983: the Agreement on the Rescue of Astronauts, the Return of Astronauts and the Return of Objects Launched into Outer Space; the Convention on International Liability for Damage Caused by Space Objects; and the Convention on Registration of Objects Launched into Outer Space.
+Japan became an original party to the Treaty on Principles Governing the Activities of States in the Exploration and Use of Outer Space, including the Moon and Other Celestial Bodies in 1967 and acceded to the following UN treaties on outer space in 1983: the Agreement on the Rescue of Astronauts, the Return of Astronauts and the Return of Objects Launched into Outer Space 1968; the Convention on International Liability for Damage Caused by Space Objects 1972; and the Convention on Registration of Objects Launched into Outer Space 1975.
 It concluded these treaties without implementing any domestic legislation.

-Japan has achieved success not only in the development of launch vehicles, but also in space exploration, such as with the Hayabusa Project, which attempted the first-ever return mission to collect samples from an asteroid, and the IKAROS Project, a small solar-powered sail spacecraft technology demonstration mission to explore a new solar electric sail technique.
+Japan has achieved success not only in the development of launch vehicles but also in space exploration, such as with the Hayabusa Project and the Hayabusa2 Project, which successfully completed their asteroid sample-return missions, and the IKAROS Project, a small solar-powered sail spacecraft technology demonstration mission to explore a new solar electric sail technique.

-While making progress in space activities, Japan has been relatively slow to implement domestic space legislation compared to other leading spacefaring countries.
-It enacted the Basic Space Law4 in 2008, creating a basic framework for space development and utilisation, and in 2016 enacted the Act on Launching of Spacecraft, etc. and Control of Spacecraft (the Space Activities Act),5 which establishes general rules for the launch and control of satellites, and the Act on Securing Proper Handling of Satellite Remote Sensing Records (the Remote Sensing Act),5 which regulates remote sensing activities.
+While making progress in space activities, Japan has been relatively slow to implement domestic space legislation compared with other leading spacefaring countries.
+It enacted the Basic Space Law3 in 2008, creating a basic framework for space development and utilisation.
+In 2016, it enacted the Act on Launching of Spacecraft, etc. and Control of Spacecraft (the Space Activities Act),4 which establishes general rules for the launch and control of satellites, and the Act on Securing Proper Handling of Satellite Remote Sensing Records (the Remote Sensing Act),5 which regulates remote sensing activities.

 In 1990, a private entity named Rocket Systems Corporation (RSC) was incorporated in Japan under the leadership of the government for the purpose of promoting commercial launch services using launch vehicles developed by the National Space Development Agency of Japan (NASDA; now the Japan Aerospace Exploration Agency (JAXA)) with the joint investment of Japanese space-related companies.
 In 1996, the RSC received 30 orders, including options for launching satellites, from two major US satellite manufacturers.
 The contracts were conditional on the RSC establishing a public compensation scheme for third-party damages.
 In response, a mandatory insurance scheme covering liabilities associated with the launch of the satellites and any third-party liability of NASDA was introduced under the law for the establishment of NASDA,6 rather than seeking to incorporate these provisions in a new space law.
 At the time, NASDA was the only entity with the ability to launch large-scale rockets, and this simple approach to legislating against liabilities proved adequate.
 However, the Japanese government expected that progress in the commercialisation of space-related activities would necessitate the establishment of a new space law and, almost 20 years later, the Space Activities Law was implemented.